minagawah/cra-ts-emotion-tailwind-solution/README.md

 to work on my CRA app with TypeScript support, and I do not want others to suffer as I did....
 This is a sample app to illustrate my solutions.

-Also, I finally figure out the workaround for Jest + Enzyme
+Also, I finally figure out the workaround for CRA with TypeScript to run Jest + Enzyme tests!
+If you are NOT using TypeScript and having the similar issue using `babel-jest` for testing, then look at my [another project](https://github.com/minagawah/food).

 <a id="what"></a>